Gray helps Rockies continue dominance over D-backs

 Ryan McMahon's two-run double was the key hit in a three-run seventh that gave Colorado a 5-2 lead.
 He went 3-for-4, including an RBI single in the eighth for a 6-3 edge.

 Arizona starter Zack Greinke (8-3) gave up 11 hits -- his most since allowing 11 on April 25, 2016 -- and lost his first game since May 21.
-Greinke yielded five runs, walked none and struck out two.
+Greinke yielded five runs, walked none and struck out two in seven innings.
 He had not given up more than seven hits in 15 previous starts this season.

 Rockies shortstop Trevor Story left the game in the sixth after he was thrown out on a headfirst slide at second trying to stretch a single.
-X-rays on his right hand came back negative, according to multiple reports.
+After the game, the Denver Post reported manager Bud Black said X-rays were negative and the injury is being called a jammed right thumb, but more tests will be performed Thursday.

 The Diamondbacks got a run back in the bottom of the inning when Peralta lined an RBI single past the head of reliever Bryan Shaw, driving in Tim Locastro, who began the inning by being hit by a pitch for the 12th time in 93 plate appearances this season.